jithab/test4/_posts/the-english/2023-10-25-those-who-were.md

     target="_blank"
     href="https://www.theguardian.com/world/2021/nov/23/a-tale-of-two-pandemics-the-true-cost-of-covid-in-the-global-south#:~:text=XYZ"> &rarr; </a>
     </li>
-    <li> And another 10% of <b>those who were</b> taken aboard died at sea during an Atlantic transit that constituted an extreme physical and psychological test for all those who were subjected to it.
+    <li> And another 10% of <b>those who were</b> taken aboard died at sea during an Atlantic transit that constituted an extreme physical and psychological test for all <b>those who were</b> subjected to it.
     <a
     target="_blank"
     href="https://www.theguardian.com/news/2021/oct/12/africa-slaves-erased-from-history-modern-world#:~:text=XYZ"> &rarr; </a>